drchrispinnock/gcp-node-example/article.md

     --billing-account DEADBE-EDEAD-BEEF12
 ```

-3. We want to run VMs so we need to enable Compute Engine:
+5\.
+Services on GCP need to be enabled before they can be used.
+We want to run virtual machines so we need to enable Compute Engine:

 ```
 gcloud services enable compute.googleapis.com
 ```

-4. Get the default compute service account info in order to provision the VM.
+6\.
+Cloud resources run under service accounts on GCP.
+For our exercise, we can either use the default compute service account or we can create a dedicated service account.
+Obtain the default compute service account as follows:

 ```
 $ gcloud iam service-accounts list